-Today, I’m going to give you an equation that you should use to measure every organization that you give to.
+Today, I’m going to give you an equation that you should use when considering which nonprofit you should give to since it could be difficult to get guidance about donations for the poor.
 I’ll use Bright Hope as an example, but you’ll quickly get the concept.

 I didn’t come up with this equation or the formula, Charles H. Green created the formula in 2000, but I’ve applied it to nonprofits and I think it’s very helpful.